untwisted/untwisted/BOOK.md

 ### Event creation

 Events can be any kind of python objects but it is interesting to have a reliable scheme to define new events.
-Untwisted implements the 'get_event' function that returns a unique event.
+Untwisted implements the get_event function that returns a unique event.

 ~~~python
 >>> from untwisted.event import get_event